Grief from COVID losses harder this holiday with nearly 1,200 still dying each day in U.S.

-Experts implore people celebrating the holidays not to forget nor trivialize the human toll exacted by COVID-19 and to acknowledge grief from pandemic losses to ease mental and emotional strains.
+Experts implore people celebrating the holidays not to forget or trivialize the human toll exacted by COVID-19 and to acknowledge grief from pandemic losses to ease mental and emotional strains.

 Nearly 1,200 individuals per day are still dying from COVID-19 in the U.S., with total deaths recently surpassing 800,000 people here since the pandemic began, according to federal data.

-Dr. Dale Bratzler, University of Oklahoma's chief COVID officer, remarked on how sad it is for a disease to become the third leading cause of death in the U.S. — trailing only cardiovascular disease and cancer — and be so politicized as to discourage many people from getting the safe and effective vaccines.
+Dr. Dale Bratzler, the University of Oklahoma’s chief COVID officer, remarked on how sad it is for a disease to become the third-leading cause of death in the U.S. — trailing only cardiovascular disease and cancer — and be so politicized as to discourage many people from getting the safe and effective vaccines.

 “If Americans saw two 747s crash every single day, how many of them would ever get on an airplane?”
 Bratzler said.
 “And if there was a fix that was relatively simple, wouldn’t we all clamor to get it in place so that it was safe to travel again and fly?